Skip to main content

 An ELSEIF statement lets you chain IF statements together.

-To do this, add an #elif statement after the first #if statement.
-For example:
+To do this, add an #elif statement after the first #if statement:

 ELSEIF example